 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take on an empty stomach.
-Take at least 2 hours before or 2 hours after a meal.
+Do not eat for at least 2 hours before and 2 hours after taking this drug.

 - Swallow whole.
 Do not chew, break, or crush.

 - Take this drug at the same time of day.